g-kutty/py-tour/lessons/01/introduction/variables.md

 - Variables can't have spaces or symbols in their names other than an underscore (`_`).
 They can't begin with numbers but they can have numbers after the first letter

-- It's no coincidence we call these creatures "variables".
-If the context of a program changes, we can update a variable but perform the same logical process on it.

     ```python
         # Greeting
         message_string = "Hello there"